-You don’t call all the shots.
-Neither does your partner.
+You don’t call all the shots—neither does your partner.
 From what movie to see to how many children to have, you make decisions together and listen to each other’s concerns and desires.
-Sure, this may mean you see Transformers on Saturday night.
-But on Sunday night, it’s your turn.
+Sure, this may mean you watch Transformers again on Saturday night—but on Sunday night, it’s your turn.

-Sometimes your partner needs to work longer hours while you play chauffeur and chief cook.
+Sometimes your partner needs to work longer hours while you play chauffeur and head chef.
 Or you must devote time to an elderly parent while your spouse tackles the chores.
 That’s life.
 What matters is that, in the long run, your trade-offs seem fair.

-Nothing is more important than treating the person you love with care, consideration, empathy, and appreciation.
+Nothing is a stronger sign of a healthy relationship than treating the person you love with care, consideration, empathy, and appreciation.
 If you find yourself showing more respect to people you hardly know than you show your partner, take a step back and revisit your priorities.

 Your partner will annoy you.
 You will annoy him or her, too.
 You will say things you don’t mean.
 You will behave inconsiderately.
 The important thing is how you deal with all this.
-So he forgot to pick up milk for the second time?
-Tell him you’re disappointed, of course—then let it go.
+So they forgot to pick up milk for the second time?
+Tell them you’re disappointed, of course—then let it go.

 Sex is an important part of healthy relationships, but it’s only one part, and it’s different than intimacy, which is less about physical satisfaction than about bonding, friendship, and familiarity.
 If you’re in a healthy relationship, you’ll feel connected—in and out of bed.

-You Talk To Your Partner, Not To Other People
+13. You Talk to Your Partner, Not to Other People